Fire and rescue services

 More information:

-Strong coastal currents are common.
+Strong coastal currents are common and drownings occur.

 There are no lifeguards or emergency services to rescue swimmers.